fpvandoorn/fpvandoorn.github.io/formalized-mathematics.md

 The usual seminar time is Fridays 14:15-16:00 in room N0.003.
 There is also a *Lean hacking session* which is currently scheduled Wednesdays 18:15-20:00 in seminar room 0.006.
 There will be cookies!

-* 14.02 **unusual time and place:** 12:15 in the CS Building (room 2.050).
-Henri Nikoleit on FunSearch
-* 14.02 (usual time of 14:15 in room N0.003) Kunhong Du master thesis defense: On the Formalization of the Simplicial Model of HoTT
 * 18.02 (**part of the logic seminar**, 11:00 in room N0.003) Gabin Kolly master thesis defense: Fraïssé limits in Lean

 ## Papers/preprints